-Arkansas City Presbyterian Manor reports COVID-19 test results, 2 resident deaths
+Arkansas City PMMA reports COVID-19 test results, 2 resident deaths

 Arkansas City Presbyterian Manor has identified several new cases of COVID-19 testing at its campus through rapid point-of-care and mass testing, and two residents who previously tested positive for the virus died at the campus this week.